opendatastudio/cli/docs/README.md

 ## `opends reset`

-Reset dataflow to clean state
+Reset datakit to clean state

 Removes all run outputs and resets configurations to default